nextcloud/documentation/admin_manual/configuration_user/user_provisioning_api.rst

 * 100 - successful
 * 101 - user does not exist
 * 102 - group does not exist
-* 103 - unkown failure
+* 103 - unknown failure

 Example
 -------